timmyjose-projects/garvel/design/Scratch.md

    * Instead of copying the template file (Garvel.gl) into the new project root, customise the `name` field with the newly created project's name and create the configuration file.
 (L2)

    * Add checksum checking for downloaded artifacts.
-(L0).
+(L0)

+   * Add query support for local dependency graph and local cache for `dep` command.
+(L1)